MinecraftU/mcu-curriculum/independent-study/readme.md

 * Section 1: Worldbuilding
   * What is worldbuilding?
   * Examples of worldbuilding
+  * The importance of narrative in worldbuilding and design
 * Section 2: Design
   * Research
   * Ideation